John Augustine Hearst

-John Augustine Chilton Hearst (born October 24, 1952) is an American business and media executive, film producer and philanthropist.
+John Augustine Chilton Hearst (born October 24, 1952), also known as Austin Hearst, is an American business and media executive, film producer and philanthropist.
 He plays a leadership role in the family-owned Hearst Corporation, one of America's largest diversified media companies where he has been a member of the board of directors since 1990.
 Hearst is also vice president of special projects for Hearst Entertainment & Syndication, the operating group responsible for the Hearst Entertainment interests in cable television networks, including ESPN, Lifetime, A&E and HISTORY.

 Career

 Hearst is the founder, chairman, and chief executive officer of Chestnut Holdings LLC, a private equity and agricultural development company.
 He partnered with architect Philippe Stark and hotelier Alan Faena to develop the Faena Hotel+Universe in Buenos Aires.
 The investment in the building, erected in 1902 as a grain storage facility, was in excess of $100 million.
 With Christopher Burch, he completed a $19 million luxury home project in Nantucket, Massachusetts.

 In fashion, Hearst was one of the first investors in Tory Burch.
 Other investments in the sector included Candela, Fashion Tech Forum, Jack Rogers, Soludos, and Bikyni.
 In 2015, he launched with his wife designer Gabriela Perezutti Hearst, Gabriela Hearst.
 In consumer products, he has been an initial investor in Jawbone and Tipa Bags among others.
 As a principal and founder of Bridge Builders Collaborative, he's made investments in the mind fitness sectors included Headspace, eMindful, Happify, Pear Therapeutics, and Interaxon.